amartyabose/QuantumDynamics.jl/docs/src/documentation/QuAPI.md

 # Quasi-Adiabatic Propagator Path Integral (QuAPI)

 This module provides the basic interface for simulating a system using QuAPI.
-Though the implementation does not follow the algorithm in the original papers, the first papers to outline the method are [MakriQuAPI1](https://dx.doi.org/10.1063/1.469508) and [MakriQuAPI2](https://dx.doi.org/10.1063/1.469509).
-For an overall review of the ideas involved, consider reading [MakriNumericalPathIntegrals](https://doi.org/10.1063/1.531046).
+Though the implementation does not follow the algorithm in the original papers, the first papers to outline the method are [QuAPI1](https://dx.doi.org/10.1063/1.469508) and [QuAPI2](https://dx.doi.org/10.1063/1.469509).
+For an overall review of the ideas involved, consider reading [QuAPI review](https://doi.org/10.1063/1.531046).

 ## API
 The API has three important end-points for user interface.